Membership Inference Risks in Quantized Models: A Theoretical and Empirical Study: Molecular experiments

-We show in~\autoref{tab:mol_classification} and~\autoref{tab:mol_reg} the comprehensive results of the quantized models on the classification and regression tasks, respectively.
+We show in~\autoref{tab:mol_classification},~\autoref{tab:mol_reg}, and \autoref{fig:barplot_dperfs_vs_rdelta_cls_dataset} the comprehensive results of the quantized models on the classification and regression tasks, respectively.

 We observe that while the quantized models are generally less accurate than the original models, they still achieve reasonable performance on the classification tasks.
-On regression examples, the quantized models' performances are significantly lower than the original models.
-In particular, when the quantization quantizes on less than 4 bits, the prediction of the molecular properties are almost consistently lower than a simple mean prediction.
-As explained in~\autoref{subsec:molecular_expe}, this result is expected, as while classification tasks relies on the definition of boundary between classes, regression tasks require a fine-grained prediction of the target value.

-However, while the direct predictions of the quantized models do not provide a good estimate of the target value, the ordering of the predictions is still preserved, as shown by the Spearman correlation between the quantized models' predictions and the labels in~\autoref{tab:mol_reg_sp}.
+In regression examples, the performance of quantized models is significantly lower than that of the original models.
+In particular, when the quantization is on less than 4 bits, the prediction of the molecular properties is almost consistently lower than a simple mean prediction.
+As explained in~\autoref{subsec:molecular_expe}, this result is expected, as while classification tasks rely on the definition of the boundary between classes, regression tasks require a fine-grained prediction of the target value.
+However, while the direct predictions of the quantized models do not provide a good estimate of the target value, the ordering of the predictions is still preserved, as shown by the Spearman correlation between the quantized models' predictions and the labels in~\autoref{tab:mol_reg_sp} and~\autoref{fig:barplot_dperfs_vs_rdelta_cls_dataset}.